xk1234/tp/docs/UserGuide.md

 **Q**: Will AscendNetwork work on mobile devices?<br>
 **A**: No, AscendNetwork is designed for desktop operating systems such as Windows, macOS, and Linux.

+**Q**: Will AscendNetwork work on older operating systems?<br>
+**A**: No, AscendNetwork is designed for modern desktop operating systems such as Windows 10 or later, macOS 10.15 or later, and Ubuntu 18.04 or later.
+AscendNetwork might not work on other Linux distros or custom setups.

+**Q**: Will AscendNetwork data be saved properly on older storage media, such as floppy disks or DVDs?<br>
+**A**: No, AscendNetwork is designed for modern storage media like USB, and file systems like NTFS.

 **Q**: Does AscendNetwork require an internet connection?<br>
 **A**: No, all data is stored locally on your device, and the app works entirely offline.